 But I’ll tell you what – it is SO therapeutic dipping the little dough balls into the melted butter and cinnamon sugar!

-how do you make cinnamon pecan monkey bread from scratch?
+how to make monkey bread

-Make the encriched bread dough
+Step one – Make the enriched bread dough

 Making monkey bread from scratch begins with making an enriched bread dough.
 All you need to do is combine strong white bread flour, yeast, a little sugar and salt with a mixture of milk, eggs and butter.